Skip to content

 PRICING DEMO

 With Fashion Search, your customers can take real-life pictures & find visually similar products in your clothing e-commerce (we call it "visual search").
-Moreover, the Fashion Search service integrates three services that are often requested by our apparel & fashion customers - Fashion Tagging, Product Similarity and Dominant Colors.
+It also supports multimodal & multilingual text to image search on your product database.
+Moreover, the Fashion Search service integrates three services that are often requested by our apparel & fashion customers - Fashion Tagging (Categorization), Product Similarity and Dominant Colors.

 Screenshot